The rise of Crew Resource Management (CRM) and why it should be re-adapted as framework for non-technical skills development in management teams

 In another approach van Avermaete (1998) summarizes the NOTECHS in four broad categories instead of six:

 Communication and management of limits of crew member’s capacities is not listed as stand-alone category but is part of elements located within these categories.
 For instance, the category co-operating consists of the four elements teambuilding and maintaining, considering others, supporting other and conflict solving (van Avermaete 1998).
 Each category has specific behavior description attached which can be used during assessment to measure whether the NOTECHS are implemented as expected.
 We will have a more detailed look into each of these categories in our next blog posts.

-As we have now a first basic understanding of what CRM is about we would like to come up with a set of arguments why private sector management teams should consider to adapt CRM to their requirements as means to increase team performance.
+As we have now a first basic understanding of what Crew Resource Management is about we would like to come up with a set of arguments why private sector management teams should consider to adapt Crew Resource Management to their requirements as means to increase team performance.

 When you plan to implement a learning and development intervention to improve safety and team performance you should definitely consider CRM as point of departure.
 However, as every organization is unique it is necessary to adjust it to your organization’s specific needs and requirements.
 We’ll have a look at how you can do this in one of our next blog posts.

 References Alavosius, Mark P.; Houmanfar, Ramona A.; Anbro, Steven J.; Burleigh, Kenneth; Hebein, Christopher (2017): Leadership and Crew Resource Management in High-Reliability Organizations.
 A Competency Framework for Measuring Behaviors.
 In Journal of Organizational Behavior Management 37 (2), pp. 142–170.
 DOI: 10.1080/01608061.2017.1325825.